donaldkiplagat/Quotes/README.md

 * When the user click on "Add Quote" the values entered in the form should be displayed on the right side.<br>
 Input Example: Title=Me, Author=You, Quote= Us<br>
 Output Exaple: Me, You, Us

+* When the quote has the highest votes the title of the quote is highlighted in yellow.

 * When the "Delete" button is clicked the parent quote will be deleted.